Hargreaves Lansdown vs AJ Bell: what’s the difference?

 - Providing a wide selection of investment options.

-- Providing market insights and fund research.
+- Providing market insights and fund research so investors can boost their knowledge before investing.

 - Developing long term relationships with clients.